MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 Platform Credential for macOS allows users to go passwordless by configuring Touch ID to unlock the device, and uses phish-resistant credentials, based on Windows Hello for Business technology.
 This saves customer organizations money by removing the need for security keys and advances Zero Trust objectives using integration with the Secure Enclave.

-Platform Credential for macOS can also be used as a phishing resistant credential for use in WebAuthn challenges (including browser re-auth scenarios).
-Admins will need to enable the FIDO2 security key authentication method for this capability.
-If you leverage Key Restriction Policies in your FIDO policy, then you will need to add the AAGUID for the macOS Platform Credential to your list of allowed AAGUIDs: `7FD635B3-2EF9-4542-8D9D-164F2C771EFC`
+Platform Credential for macOS can also be used as a phishing-resistant credential for use in WebAuthn challenges, including browser re-authentucation scenarios.
+Authentication Policy Administrators need to enable the **Passkey (FIDO2)** authentication method to support Platform Credential for macOS as a phishing-resistant credential.
+If you use Key Restriction Policies in your FIDO policy, you need to add the AAGUID for the macOS Platform Credential to your list of allowed AAGUIDs: `7FD635B3-2EF9-4542-8D9D-164F2C771EFC`.

 ![Diagram that outlines the steps involved for user sign-in with macOS Platform SSO.](./media/concept-authentication-passwordless/macos-platform-single-sign-on-flow.png)